-The Company's Special Meeting Proposal is binding.
-If shareholders approve the Company's Special Meeting Proposal by the requisite vote, we will file amended and restated Articles with the Indiana Secretary of State shortly following the annual meeting to incorporate the approved amendments.
+The Company's Director Election Proposal is binding.
+If shareholders approve the Company's Director Election Proposal by the requisite vote, we will file amended and restated Articles with the Indiana Secretary of State shortly following the annual meeting to incorporate the approved amendments.
 The amended and restated Articles will become effective upon acceptance of the filing by the Indiana Secretary of State.
-Upon the approval of this proposal and the filing of the amended and restated Articles, our Board expects to approve the Special Meeting Bylaws described above.
+Upon the approval of this proposal and the filing of the amended and restated Articles, our Board expects to approve conforming changes to our Bylaws and our Corporate Governance Guidelines.